grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 ### Find-and-fix Editing (do these before full edit pass):
 -------------------------------------------------
 :fnf:
+* [ ] Do a pass through and search for # ( in the final published version -- comments: they have a habit of showing up with even just a 'ticks' and have low tolerance for any formatting or anything.
 * [ ] while the name _Gnat_ works, I keep having my doubts about _Prospect_.
 	* P felt right when I first started using it, but feels less right as I go along
 	* This might be a thing to ask test-reader's feedback on